Turkey’s central bank sharply raises interest rates. That could signal an economic turnaround

 Erdogan had fired three central bank governors who resisted pressure to cut interest rates before appointing Kavcioglu in 2021.
 Naci Agbal, who proceeded Kavcioglu, was removed from his post days after he raised rates.

-Can Selcuki, director of the Turkiye Raporu polling agency and a former World Bank economist for Turkey, said questions remain about whether the newly appointed officials would be able to “stick to their preferred policy” as the country heads to local elections in March 2024.
+Can Selcuki, director of the Turkiye Raporu polling agency and a former World Bank economist for Turkey, also said questions remain about whether the new officials would be able to “stick to their preferred policy” as the country heads to local elections in March.

 “What needs to be done right now is some form of tightening, and that is an undesired process for any incumbent before elections,” he said.